nicolas-logo/alto-crypto-coins/README.md

 ## Good practices implemented
-- Folder structure prepared for expantion (clientsApi, constants, components, pages)
+- Folder structure prepared for expantion (clientsApi, constants, components, pages, assets)
 - Use of constant file for urls prepared for easily adding new ones
 - Handling Enter key press when making request in order to prevent API client from struggling
 - Array and object desctructuring